espruino/EspruinoDocs/tutorials/STM32 Peripherals.md

 Input capture is another useful function.
 In this mode, you can set `CNT` to run at whatever speed you want (with `analogWrite(A8, 0.5, {freq : my_frequency})`), but every time a bit changes state it'll save the value of `CNT` into the relevant `CCR` register.

-This is even more useful when you're able to set up one channel in Input Capture mode, while keeping another in normal PWM mode.
-That way, you can easily check the time delay between the output being raised, and the input responding - perfect for things such as capacitive touch.

 For this we'll use the timer in this configuration:

 ![TIM1 Mux](STM32 Peripherals/TIM1_capture.png)